EVG/COBI/FTC/TAF elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide

 Standard DoseOne tablet once daily with food.
-Tablet contains 150 mg of the INSTI elvitegravir boosted by 150 mg cobicistat plus 200 mg emtricitabine and 10 mg tenofovir alafenamide (TAF).
+For people taking HIV treatment for the first time (treatment-naïve) or individuals with a suppressed viral load on a stable HIV regimen for at least 6 months who have no known resistance to the elvitegravir, emtricitabine, or tenofovir components of the regimen.
+The tablet contains 150 mg of the INSTI elvitegravir boosted by 150 mg cobicistat plus 200 mg emtricitabine and 10 mg tenofovir alafenamide (TAF).

 For adults and children weighing at least 55 pounds (25 kg) and having a creatinine clearance of at least 30 mL/min (measurement of kidney function), as well as adults with creatinine clearance below 15 mL/min who are receiving chronic hemodialysis (HD).
-For those on HD, take tablet after completion of hemodialysis on days of HD treatment.
+For those on HD, take a tablet once daily and administer after completion of hemodialysis on days of HD treatment.

 ManufacturerGilead Sciences, Inc.